 Learn about your potential legal remedies after a car accident if you suffer from headaches or migraines, two very different but serious injuries

 Last week, I wrote about why it’s important to never ignore a headache after a car accident, and I outlined what to expect with this common, often debilitating crash-related injury as well as your potential legal remedies.
-Today, I’d like to continue on the topic of post-traumatic headaches with a common question I receive from many accident victims about a more severe form of headaches: The migraine headache.
+Today, I’d like to continue on the topic of post-traumatic headaches with a common question I receive from many accident victims: what’s the difference between a headache and migraine?
 When it comes to headaches, many people want to know the difference between the two.

 A. According to the Mayo Clinic, tension headaches can sometimes be difficult to distinguish from migraines.
 But unlike some forms of migraine, a tension headache is not usually associated with visual disturbances like blind spots or flashing lights, nausea, vomiting, abdominal pain, one-sided weakness or numbness or slurred speech.
 And while physical activity typically aggravates migraine pain, it doesn’t make tension headache pain worse.

-Here are the symptoms of a migraine attack to keep in mind, according to the Mayo Clinic:
+To determine if you are suffering from a headache or migraine, below are symptoms of a migraine attack to keep in mind, according to the Mayo Clinic:

 - Pain on one side or both sides of your head;